upnt/dotfiles/README.md

 ### Debian (including WSL)

 The setup is such that all languages can be developed in the same environment.
-Even if you are using a new language, you can quickly prepare your development environment and move into development.
+Even if you are using a new language, you can immediately set up a development environment, where you can develop with the same feeling as in the previous language.

 - [x] Graphical, fast terminal
 - [x] Git and GitHub cli support